Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 into sections.
 The **default** section defines the default values for all the available training with PPO, SAC, GAIL (with PPO), and offline BC.
 These files are divided into sections.
 The **default** section defines the default values for all the available settings.
-You can also add new sections to override these defaults to train specific Brains.
-Name each of these override sections after the GameObject containing the Brain component that should use these settings.
-(This GameObject will be a child of the Academy in your scene.)
+You can also add new sections to override these defaults to train specific Behaviors.
+Name each of these override sections after the appropriate `Behavior Name`.
 Sections for the example environments are included in the provided config file.

 |     **Setting**      |                                                                                     **Description**                                                                                     | **Applies To Trainer\*** |